secmohammed/youtube-alike-application/README.md

 - ADR Design Pattern Instead of MVC
 - JWT Auth
 - Aloglia Search
+- Comments, Replies
+- Likes & Dislikes For Videos.
+- Subscription

 The application is still in progress and under-development

 It still needs

-- Comments, Replies
-- Subscription
-- Indexing Playlists
+- Indexing Videos on the sidebar of single video.
-- Likes & Dislikes.
+- Likes & Dislikes For Comments & Replies.